comphilip/koreader-wiki/Android-tips-and-tricks.md

 exit 0
 ```

-## Save cover image to a file -> can be used as screensaver on Tolinos
+## (coming soon) Save cover image to a file -> can be used as screensaver on Tolinos

 When you have a book opened, you can find in the menu (`Gear->Screen->Save cover image`) the plugin for configuration.